uhh-lt/cam-2.0/OAI/README.md

 ## Demo and API

-Once the model is created, you can run a demo operated by [Gradio](https://www.gradio.app/):
+Once the model is created, you can run a demo operated by [Gradio](https://www.gradio.app/).

 ```bash
 python demo.py
 ```

-The API was created to access the model through a request.
+An API was created to access the model through a request.
 It is in the main file `main.py`.

 ```bash
 python main.py